Accommodations & Temporary Assistance in Educational Programming Policy

 Inactive Requests for Accommodation

 The interactive process cannot be appropriately conducted without the submission of relevant information.
-If all information requested by CTL is not submitted within thirty (30) calendar days of the initial request for accommodation, the request will be considered inactive.
-Inactive requests may be reopened by written notice to CTL and with submission of additional relevant information.
+If all information requested by the CEE is not submitted within thirty (30) calendar days of the initial request for accommodations, the request will be considered inactive.
+Inactive requests may be reopened by contacting the CEE and with the submission of additional relevant information.

-- The student must submit an official Reconsideration of Accommodations Decision Request form to CTL within thirty (30) calendar days of the denial decision with the written rebuttal attached.
-The form is available online or in hard copy from CTL.
+- The student must submit a Reconsideration of Accommodations Decision Request form to the CEE within thirty (30) calendar days of the denial decision.
+The form is available online or by emailing the CEE at email@example.com.

 - In most cases, the reconsideration decision will be made within ten (10) business days of the reconsideration request.